 In 1864 the Canada Methodists united with the British Wesleyans under the name the Wesleyan Methodist Church, and in 1872 its members erected the red brick building which still stands on Hillview Road.
 Gradually the 11 preaching stations on the circuit decreased until, in 1912, Collins Bay was one of three “points”: Collins Bay, Cataraqui, and Westbrook.

 In 1919, six years before church union, the Methodists and Presbyterians united to form one congregation, worshipping in the church on Hillview Road.
 The Bill for Church Union in 1925 was sponsored in the Ontario Legislature by Anthony Rankin, M.L.A. for Frontenac-Addington, and a staunch pillar in the church.
 The Rankins were wealthy linen merchants who emigrated from Ireland to Collins Bay in the mid 1800’s to establish several grist and carding mills.
-The family was responsible for building the three beautiful old stone houses across the road from our Church.
+The family was responsible for building the three beautiful old stone houses across the road and west of our Church.